 \section{Abstract}

-Medical images often contain artificial markers added by doctors, which can negatively affect the accuracy of AI-based diagnosis.
-To address this issue and recover the missing visual contents, inpainting techniques are highly needed.
-However, existing inpainting methods require manual mask input, limiting their application scenarios.
-In this paper, we introduce a novel \textbf{blind inpainting} method that automatically completes visual contents without specifying masks for target areas in an image.
-Our proposed model includes a mask-free reconstruction network and an object-aware discriminator.
-The reconstruction network consists of two branches that predict the corrupted regions with artificial markers and simultaneously recover the missing visual contents.
-The object-aware discriminator relies on the powerful recognition capabilities of the dense object detector to ensure that the markers of reconstructed images cannot be detected in any local regions.
-As a result, the reconstructed image can be close to the clean one as much as possible.
-Our proposed method is evaluated on different medical image datasets, covering multiple imaging modalities such as ultrasound (US), magnetic resonance imaging (MRI), and electron microscopy (EM), demonstrating that our method is effective and robust against various unknown missing region patterns.
+Medical images often incorporate doctor-added markers that can hinder AI-based diagnosis.
+This issue highlights the need of inpainting techniques to restore the corrupted visual contents.
+However, existing methods require manual mask annotation as input, limiting the application scenarios.
+In this paper, we propose a novel \textbf{blind inpainting} method that automatically reconstructs visual contents within the corrupted regions without mask input as guidance.
+Our model includes a blind reconstruction network and an object-aware discriminator for adversarial training.
+The reconstruction network contains two branches that predict corrupted regions in images and simultaneously restore the missing visual contents.
+Leveraging the potent recognition capability of a dense object detector, the object-aware discriminator ensures markers undetectable after inpainting.
+Thus, the restored images closely resemble the clean ones.
+We evaluate our method on three datasets of various medical imaging modalities, confirming better performance over other state-of-the-art methods.